junchao530/junchao530/README.md

 ### Current Interests:

-- Hardware and Software applications of Robotics and Autonomous Vechiles
+- Hardware and Software applications of Robotics and Autonomous Vehicles
 - Machine Learning and Computer Vision

 ### Languages I use: